-Let's Start With The Good News: Current Versions of BIND Support DNSSEC
+Current Versions of BIND Support DNSSEC

 - The good news for folks interested in deploying DNSSEC is that the current version of BIND supports DNSSEC, and BIND has the lion's share of the current DNS server market, as shown by the table on the proceeding page. - I must admit that I am a little disconcerted to see ancient versions of BIND still in use are people REALLY running BIND 4?
-You really don't want to be running ancient versions of anything on systems exposed to the Internet these days!
+(Yes, unfortunately, people are!) - You really don't want to be running ancient versions of anything on systems exposed to the Internet these days!
 Job one is to get current!